NitsanCohen770/authorizon-task/README.md

 - See all messages of other users in realtime.
 - Admin users should be able to filter messages by choosing a filter.
 - If a message if filtered, it is only visible to the Admin user.
-  -If a user uses a filtered word, he will get a message from the system informing him that the word is not allowed.
+- If a user uses a filtered word, he will get a message from the system informing him that the word is not allowed.
-  -An Admin user can invite other users to be Admins as well.
+- An Admin user can invite other users to be Admins as well.

 ### Screenshot